Highest paid Premier League players – who is the highest paid player in Premier League per week and year?

 Let’s dive into the stories behind the numbers and explore what makes these players worth every penny.

-We all know that, Erling Haaland, Casemiro, Mohamed Salah, Kai Havertz, Raheem Sterling and Marmoush are some of the most paid football players in Europe.
+We all know that, Erling Haaland, Casemiro, Mohamed Salah, Kai Havertz, Bukayo Saka and Marmoush are some of the most paid football players in Europe.

 Some of these footballers has for a long time been considered as the World’s highest paid players in football.